HSF/hsf.github.io/_drafts/nodate-Newsletter-KB.md

 you a little bit on the activities in the HSF during this period.

 We have many efforts going on in parallel.
-Not quite at the speed we were hoping fore when we started, but nevertheless there is tangible progress. <!--more-->
+Not quite at the speed we were hoping for when we started, but nevertheless there is tangible progress. <!--more-->
 In the next few newsletters we would like to update you on the following topics:

    * Finding and advertising existing SW - the HSF knowledge base